Fruit flies in space: 1930s

 In the 1930s, Dobzhanksy used research from Charles Darwin.
-Rather than focus on the idea of survival of the fittest, Dobzhanksy focused on gene pools.
+Rather than focusing on the idea of survival of the fittest, Dobzhanksy focused on gene pools.
 Even though fruit flies are very small, they had the largest chromosomes that scientists had yet observed, making his research groundbreaking.
 In 1933, Thomas Hunt Morgan won a Nobel Prize for his research in medicine using flies.
 In 1935, Albert William Stevens and Orvil Arson Anderson ascended to 72,395 feet in a special balloon aircraft, and they carried fruit flies on their flight with them.

-1940s
+1946 and 1947, first spaceflights carrying Earthlings

-1946 the first fruit flies reached space but were not recovered.
+On July 9 1946, the first fruit flies reached space but were not recovered.

 On February 20, 1947, the United States sent a V-2 rocket containing fruit flies into space to study the effects of radiation on living organisms and to see if the radiation from space would be a potential problem for future astronauts.
 The flight was launched from White Sands Missile Range in New Mexico and lasted a total of three minutes.
 All the flies returned to Earth untouched by radiation.
-These flies paved the way for space-bound monkeys in 1949, dogs in 1957, and eventually humans in 1961.
+These flies paved the way for space-bound monkeys in 1949, dogs in 1951, and eventually humans in 1961.